 My research showed that churches exclude disabled people far too often.
 Churches often want to be inclusive, but unexamined biases, stereotypes and theologies about disability can close the gates to disabled people.

 Disability Equality Training for Churches

-I’m also a regular speaker at events and webinars on equality and justice for disabled people in churches.
+I’m a regular speaker at Christian events and conferences, from webinars to panel discussions.
 Book me for your event here.

 What is Disability Equality Training?

 DET is about more than ‘disability awareness’ – it’s about equality, access and justice for all, and it is delivered by disabled people ourselves.
 Or, as we say in the disabled people’s movement, Nothing about us without us.

 Get in touch and together we can design a training course that meets your organisation’s needs, online or in person.